mouhamaadibrahim/mouhamaadibrahim.github.io/index.md

 ## Let's Connect

 I’m passionate about exploring new opportunities, collaborating on innovative data projects, and contributing to impactful data-driven solutions.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mouhamaadibrahim), check out my [GitHub](https://github.com/mouhamaadibrahim) for more projects, or reach out directly via [email](mailto:mouhamaad.ibrahim@gmail.com).
+Whether you’re interested in discussing potential collaborations, exploring my work in detail, or simply connecting, feel free to reach out!

+- **[View My Full Resume Here](/resume)**: Discover a more comprehensive overview of my professional journey, skills, and achievements.
+You can also [download my resume as a PDF](https://github.com/mouhamaadibrahim/mouhamaadibrahim.github.io/blob/main/Upload%20files/Mouhamad_Ibrahim_Data_Analyst_Resume.pdf) for offline viewing.
+- **[LinkedIn](https://www.linkedin.com/in/mouhamaadibrahim)**: Connect with me professionally.
+- **[GitHub](https://github.com/mouhamaadibrahim)**: Explore more of my projects and contributions.
+- **[Email](mailto:mouhamaad.ibrahim@gmail.com)**: Reach out directly for inquiries or collaboration.

 ---